 Don’t rely on photographs or online accounts of the neighborhood.
 Go there yourself.
 Take a tour of the community during the day and at night to scan for any potential safety concerns.

-Chat with neighbors and let them know you are considering purchasing a nearby property.
+Chat with neighbors and let them know you’re considering purchasing a nearby property.
 Ask questions about the school district, crime rate and local amenities.
-People who live there know the ins and outs of the neighborhood more intimately than an online listing.
+People who live there know the ins and outs of the neighborhood more intimately than you can decipher from an online listing.

 11. Draw Up a Legal Rental Agreement